France's Hollande says his ideas winning in Europe

 The far-right party has not held a legislative seat since 1986, when it won 35 deputies during a brief experiment with proportional representation.

 "There will be a political reconstruction," Le Pen said.
 "If we get into parliament we will shake everything up.
-The habits, the dishonorable behavior, the complicities ...
+The habits, the dishonourable behaviour, the complicities ...
 In parliament, my voice will be heard and I hope not to arrive there alone."

 Hollande has blamed Sarkozy's fiery anti-immigrant rhetoric for fostering the far-right, which flourished in high unemployment areas.